 They are also known as tigenaria agrestis.
 They are believed that they originated in Britain and they were introduced in the United States in the 1920's by shipping.
 Hobo spiders are increasingly and widely spreading to the other parts of the world.
 This has lead to spread of many myths and opinion of hobo spiders some which are non-factual.
 We have therefore conducted research on characteristics and facts about hobo spiders so that everyone gets to identify them easily.

-1. What They Look Like
+1. What Do Hobo Spiders Look Like?

 Hobo spiders are brown in color.
 They have a length of between 10 and 14 millimeters.
 Male spiders are distinct from female ones in that they have a swollen appendage.
 Female spiders have abdomens which are relatively larger.
 Both male and female spiders have a dark line at the abdomens which can make someone to confuse them with brown recluse spiders.

 Hobo spiders usually stay in isolation except when they want to mate.
 During the cold season, they migrate looking for warmer temperatures.
 They typically hide and therefore it is hard to see them, during cold season they will migrate to people’s houses in search of warmth and this is when people can see them.
 They do not see well, and therefore they often run on people, this does not mean that they are aggressive as most people think, but it can be that they are trying to get away.

 Hobo spiders are known for making a funnel-like web with the ability to catch insects.
 They lie in their webs hiding and waiting for insects to come by.
 They eat house fries, cockroaches, ants and many other insects.
 They don’t climb to high heights, and therefore they are comfortable to eat whatever comes at ground level.
 When the insects land on their webs, it makes vibration which will alert the hobo spider.
 Hobo spider quickly attacks the insect as the web cannot hold the insect for a long time.
 They don’t have any other means of survival.